dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 [Source](https://www.purestorage.com/knowledge/what-is-lun-storage.html)

 It’s common for servers to have multiple storage devices.
-A logical unit number (LUN) assigns a unique value to each drive.
+A <mark style="background: #BABD00;">logical unit number</mark> (LUN) assigns a unique value to each drive.
 A LUN can be assigned to a group of drives configured as a single volume, a partition on a drive, or the entire drive itself.
 A LUN value can be automatically assigned or manually assigned by an administrator.
 In this article, we take a look at how LUNs work and the benefits and downsides of using them.

 #### <mark style="background: #BABD00;">What Is a LUN in Storage?</mark>